appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 {{listName.selectedItem.fieldName}}
 ```

-**Example**: In the preceding example, if you want to display the book name of the selected item in`List1` in a Text widget, bind it as shown below in the **Text** property of the Text widget.
+**Example**: in the preceding example, if you want to display the book name of the selected item in a Text widget of `List1`, bind it in the **Text** property of the Text widget as shown below

 ```javascript